kiper22/portfolio/README.md

 ## License

-This code is licensed under the MIT License.
+This code is licensed under the CC-BY-NC-ND-4.0 License.
 See the LICENSE file for details.